Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 On the other hand, when customers provide feedback themselves without using any solicited means, it is unsolicited feedback.
 Unsolicited feedback can be in the form of requests, complaints, issues raised, comments on social media, or even word of mouth in the market.

 It is always better to collect Solicited Feedback rather than waiting for the customers to raise issues.
-And when we talk about solicited feedback, the most useful way that can fetch you maximum responses is to collect in-product feedback, i.e., through feedback buttons and survey popups.
+And when we talk about solicited feedback, the most useful way that can fetch you maximum responses is to ask the right product survey questions by collecting in-product feedback, i.e., through feedback buttons and survey popups.

 Let us explore various types of feedback based on what feedback is related to and the type of survey sent to collect that feedback.